-Why Small Agencies Choose Humblytics Over Google Analytics
+Why Small Agencies Are Ditching Google Analytics for Humblytics in 2026

 GA4 too complex for your agency?
-See why small agencies are switching to Humblytics for privacy-first analytics, A/B testing, and heatmaps — all in one lightweight tool.
+See why small agencies in 2026 are switching to Humblytics for privacy-first analytics, A/B testing, and heatmaps — all in one lightweight tool.

-Why Small Agencies Choose Humblytics Over Google Analytics
+Why Small Agencies Are Ditching Google Analytics for Humblytics in 2026

 Managing analytics across multiple client sites shouldn't feel like a full-time job.
 Yet for small marketing agencies, that's exactly what GA4 has become—a time sink that pulls focus from the work that actually grows client businesses.

 If you're running a small agency and find yourself spending more time wrestling with Google Analytics than optimizing campaigns, you're not alone.
-There's a reason agencies are making the switch to simpler, privacy-first alternatives.
+The shift away from GA4 has accelerated in 2026, with privacy regulations tightening worldwide and clients demanding simpler, more complete data.
+There's a reason agencies are making the switch to privacy-first alternatives.

 Google Analytics 4 was designed for enterprise data teams with dedicated analysts.
 For small agencies managing 5, 10, or 20+ client sites?
-It's overkill wrapped in complexity.
+It's overkill wrapped in complexity—and the problems have only compounded since its rocky launch.

 Your team didn't sign up to become GA4 specialists.
 They signed up to run great marketing campaigns.

 Finding a simple conversion rate in GA4 requires navigating through Explorations, creating custom reports, and understanding which dimensions and metrics to combine.
-What took 30 seconds in Universal Analytics now takes 10+ minutes.
+What took 30 seconds in Universal Analytics still takes 10+ minutes in GA4—even after years of updates.

 When a client asks "how did we do last month?", the answer shouldn't require a tutorial.